Cool Old Games

 Go Fish, War, and Spoons are some of the easiest games for a person to pick up for the first time and simply play.

-War is the simplest, but is also gives Players the least agency to actually achieve their own victory.
+War is the simplest, but it also gives Players the least agency to actually achieve their own victory.

-Go Fish and Spoons might be the best to teach someone already familiar with the concept of playing cards, as those games actually have proper mechanics to learn, whereas War is simply a comparison of highest-number.
+Go Fish and Spoons might be the best to teach someone already familiar with the concept of playing cards, as those games actually have proper mechanics to learn, whereas War is simply a comparison of the highest number.

 What is the most fun card game to play?